 - The nearest railway station is Derby, which is 1.2 miles (a 20 minute walk) away.
 Taxis are available at the station.

-- There are frequent and regular bus services into the city centre, operated by Trent Barton and Arriva.
+- There are frequent and regular bus services into the city centre, operated by trent barton and Arriva.
 The bus station is a 10 minute walk away.
+There is a bus stop adjacent to the Museum & Art Gallery on the Strand.

 - Taxis are available 100 metres from the museum or can be obtained by staff on request.

-- The main road outside the museum has a wide paved path.
+- The main road outside the Museum & Art Gallery has a wide paved path.

 Car Parking and Arrival